Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 The fundamental vector describing a particle (or more precisely, a quantum system) is called the **state-vector**, and is written in the rather funny-looking notation $|\Psi\rangle$.
 This state-vector is not particularly easy to visualize, but one can think of it as an "arrow" of sorts that points not in real space, but in a complex space.
 As a particle evolves through time, it traces something akin to a "path" through this complex space.
 Unlike the vectors we might be used to, which live in $\mathbb{R}^3$ (t/hat is, Euclidean 3D space), this complex space (formally called a **Hilbert space** $\mathcal{H}$) can be of *any* number of dimensions!

 Of course, visualizing all those dimensions in a Hilbert space is next to impossible.
-To make things simpler, let's consider a complex space with only *three* dimensions, which we'll call $x$ and $y$ (though remember, these dimensions are not the physical $x,y,z$ axes).
-Then, the state-vector might look something like this:
+However, if we consider only two (complex) dimensions, the state-vector might look something like this:

 ![A visualization of the state-vector](https://substackcdn.com/image/fetch/$s_!mS9U!,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F5e74d8f2-3a44-4cf5-a1f2-ff1cf36c8eaa_1463x787.png)

 _Credit: [Dr. Ashish Bamania](https://www.intoquantum.pub/p/an-introduction-to-the-hilbert-space)_

+> **Why is this drawn in 3D?** The reason is that _each_ complex dimension is not an _axis_ (as would be the case for real dimensions), but rather a _complex plane_.
+This is why a two-dimensional complex space is drawn in 3D, not 2D - it is formed by taking two complex planes and placing them at 90 degrees to each other, so it has to stretch into 3D.

+To practice, let's consider a complex space with *three* dimensions, which we'll call $x$ and $y$ (though remember, these dimensions are not the physical $x,y,z$ axes).
+A 3-dimensional complex space is unfortunately not easily drawn, but it is simple enough that the calculations don't get too hairy!

 Now, like the vectors we might be used to, like the position vector $\mathbf{r} = \langle x, y, z\rangle$ or momentum vector $\mathbf{p} = \langle p_x, p_y, p_z\rangle$, the state-vector also has **components**, although (as we discussed) these components are in general complex numbers that have no relationship to the physical $x, y, z$ axes.
 For our three-dimensional example, we can write the state-vector $|\Psi\rangle$ in column-vector form as follows: